pingcap/docs-cn/telemetry.md

 ### Disable TiDB Dashboard telemetry

-Configure [`dashboard.disable-telemetry = true`](/pd-configuration-file.md#disable-telemetry) to disable the TiDB Dashboard telemetry collection on all PD instances.
+Configure [`dashboard.enable-telemetry = false`](/pd-configuration-file.md#enable-telemetry) to disable the TiDB Dashboard telemetry collection on all PD instances.
 You need to restart the running clusters for the configuration to take effect.

 Detailed steps to disable telemetry for different deployment tools are listed below.